rody-huancas/rody-huancas/README.md

 * 🖥️  See my portfolio at [rodyhuancas.netlify.app/](http://rodyhuancas.netlify.app/)
 * ✉️  You can contact me at [rodyhuancas.04@gmail.com](mailto:rodyhuancas.04@gmail.com)
 * 🧠  I'm learning TypeScript and Next.js
-* 🤝  I'm open to collaborating on interesting projects as a full stack frontend developer
+* 🤝  I'm open to collaborating on interesting projects as a full stack developer

 ### Skills